lojpa/IMDb-replica/README.md

 4. Wait untill project get and install all necessary dependencies
 5. In terminal run command: ng serve
 6. Open browser and navigate to "http://localhost:4200/"
-6. Credentials - username: user, password: 1234 ( data necessary for login in order to
+6. Credentials - username: user, password: 1234 ( data necessary for login in order to rate movie )